-- Being aware of the school's SEND policy. - Working alongside parents and children to write and regularly review appropriate targets. - Working alongside the child to develop child friendly targets. - Keeping up to date assessments of children with SEND. - Writing chronologies of progress for children with SEND. - Differentiate lessons to ensure all children are included. - Liaise with parents of children with SEND regularly.
+- Being aware of the school's SEND policy. - Working alongside parents and children to write and regularly review appropriate targets. - Working alongside the child to develop child friendly targets. - Keeping up to date assessments of children with SEND. - Keeping Assess-Plan-Do-Review records for all children with SEND. - Differentiating lessons to ensure all children are included. - Liaising with parents of children with SEND regularly.